About

 Given that I didn’t grow up in the Gion Festival neighborhood nor in Japan, I’ve learned about it all starting at close to zero.
 I hope my learning and exploration may enrich – and speed up – yours.

-This website is just the tip of the iceberg, a peek behind the Gion Festival’s silk curtains, so to speak.
+This website is just the tip of the iceberg, a peek behind the Gion Festival’s silk curtains.
 To learn more, about the spectacular Gion Matsuri than you can anywhere else, buy my book, The Gion Festival: Exploring Its Mysteries.
 Some former directors of Gion Matsuri float associations have told me they believe it’s better than any books available on the Gion Matsuri in Japanese.
-Please enjoy a gift excerpt here
+Please enjoy a gift excerpt here.

 Please note this site is for travelers, meaning-makers and explorers, as that’s my background.
 If you resonate with that, let me know your Gion Festival interests via the Contact Page.
 That helps me understand better what feels relevant to people like you.